medic/medic-docs/installation/public-docker-image-setup.md

 ` Docker for Windows` :
 [Docker for Windows](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)

-Run the installation and follow the instructions
+Run the installation and follow the instructions.

 Launch Docker.